Deansgate: Transport

 Today, the main transport links on Deansgate are the National Rail and Manchester Metrolink stations and a number of bus routes, including the Metroshuttle services.

-Deansgate Station was opened at Knott Mill on 20 July 1849 by the Manchester, South Junction and Altrincham Railway.
+Deansgate Station was opened at Knott Mill on 20 July 1849 by the Manchester South Junction and Altrincham Railway.
 It is linked to Deansgate-Castlefield Metrolink station on the Metrolink system.

 In the first half of the 20th century, Deansgate was a route for trams operated by Manchester Corporation Tramways, and subsequently carried numerous bus services.
 During the 1970s, many bus routes were diverted or separated into two services terminating in the city centre and adjoining streets such as King Street were pedestrianised.

-In 2009, there were calls for traffic to be banned on Deansgate and for it to be pedestrianised.
+In 2009 there were calls for traffic to be banned on Deansgate and for it to be pedestrianised.
 The calls were triggered in response to road works that closed parts of Deansgate.
 Some argued that the disablement of a major traffic route in the city centre could have a damaging economic effect, while others argued that a vehicle-free Deansgate would attract more shoppers.
 Victoria Street, the short section at the North end of the road by Manchester Cathedral has been pedestrianised.

-In 2019, Extinction Rebellion occupied a section of the road from St Mary’s Gate to John Dalton Street for four days, with tents and organised talks on climate change, sustainable living and resistance.
+In 2019 Extinction Rebellion occupied a section of the road from St Mary's Gate to John Dalton Street for four days, with tents and organised talks on climate change, sustainable living and resistance.
 This reignited calls for it to be pedestrianised.

-In 2022, widened cycle lanes were put in place, and a bus lane opened at the junction of Blackfriars Street and Deansgate for southbound buses, taxis and bicycles.
+In 2022 widened cycle lanes were put in place, and a bus lane opened at the junction of Blackfriars Street and Deansgate for southbound buses, taxis and bicycles.
 From Bridge Street to Quay Street it will be permanently one-way only, in a southbound direction.

 The 'free bus' services 1, 2 and 3 operate around the city centre and all three routes have stops on Deansgate.

 Events

 Jenson Button drives a McLaren F1 car down Deansgate.

 Deansgate is a long straight street which has provided a venue for sporting events in the city centre.
-In 2006, A1 Racing cars visited the city to launch A1 Grand Prix, and used Deansgate as part of the route.
-In August 2011, thousands packed the street as Jenson Button drove a McLaren MP4-23 along Deansgate as part of the Vodafone Vip Live Manchester festival.

-In 2001, the inaugural Great City Games took place on Deansgate, which featured a 150-metre sprinting track.
+In 2001 the inaugural Great City Games took place on Deansgate, which featured a 150 m sprinting track.
 The event has become an annual fixture on the Great Manchester Run weekend during mid-May.
 Usain Bolt set a world record for the 150 m straight in 2009 and Tyson Gay ran the 200 m straight in record time in 2010.

+In 2006 A1 Racing cars visited the city to launch A1 Grand Prix, and used Deansgate as part of the route.
+In August 2011, thousands packed the street as Jenson Button drove a McLaren MP4-23 along Deansgate as part of the Vodafone VIP Live Manchester festival.